Dub-I-Dub: Music video

+The accompanying music video for "Dub-I-Dub" was directed by Danish artist Peter Ravn.
+It features Me & My as milkmaids, milking a brown Danish cow.
+Other scenes features the sisters as beauty salon workers and nurses as well as close-ups of their lips synching the song's chorus.
+The video was later published on Warner Music Denmark's official YouTube channel in February 2009, and had generated more than 12 million views as of early 2025.

 Remixes

 The single was the subject of multiple remixes and was included on band's best of The Ultimate Collection, released in 2007.
 "Dub-I-Dub" was used in video games, such as Dance Dance Revolution 2ndMix, Dancing Stage EuroMix, Dance Dance Revolution Party Collection, and Dance Dance Revolution X.

 "KCP remix" version has appeared on Dancemanias Speed series.
 This happy hardcore version is much faster than any other version of "Dub-I-Dub", at 170 BPM.
 The first appearance was on the first issue of the series, Speed 1.
 This was later included on the 2000 greatest hits album of the series, Dancemania Speed Best 2001 Hyper Nonstop Megamix.